AmadeusW/Utilities/scripts/readme.md

 * `git diffs` shows details of staged changes - `diff --cached`
 * `git diffl` shows diff of the last change - `diff HEAD HEAD~`
 * `git ls` shows log with _stat_, _graph_ and _oneline_ flags
+* `git d` shows minimal diff of not staged files, followed by minimal status

 These I haven't had a chance to use a lot: